Richard Owens (architect)

 Richard Owens (1831 – 24 December 1891) was a Welsh architect, working mostly on urban housing in Liverpool, England and on the construction of chapels in Wales.

 Background

-Owens was born at Plas Bell, Y Ffôr, Pwllheli, the eldest son of Griffith Owens, a carpenter.
+Owens was born at Plas Bell, in Y Ffôr, the eldest son of Griffith Owens, a carpenter.

 After a period of primary education, he learned the carpenter's craft with his father and at the age of twenty, he went to Liverpool to work as a clerk and then as foreman to John Jones, a builder, in Everton.
 John Jones emigrated to the United States of America and Owens moved to Williams & Jones, Castle Street, Liverpool to a company that bought rural land around the old town of Liverpool to sell for housing developers.
 His main duties for Williams and Jones were to measure land and design plans.

 While working during the day, Owens also attended evening classes at the Institute of Engineering to learn more about architecture and design.